History of English cricket (1726–1750): Patronage and players

-The most prominent patrons in the 1720s were Edwin Stead (Kent), who died on 28 August 1735; the 2nd Duke of Richmond, Sir William Gage (both Sussex); and Alan Brodrick (Surrey).
-Gage and Richmond continued to support cricket through the 1730s when additional patrons were Frederick, Prince of Wales, and Lord John Sackville.
+The most prominent patrons in the 1720s were Edwin Stead (Kent), who died on 28 August 1735; the 2nd Duke of Richmond and Sir William Gage (both Sussex); and Alan Brodrick (Surrey).
+Gage and Richmond continued to support cricket through the 1730s, when additional patrons were Frederick, Prince of Wales, and Lord John Sackville (father of cricketer and patron, the 3rd Duke of Dorset).
 Richmond, having adopted the famous Slindon team of the 1740s, continued his patronage through that decade until his death on 8 August 1750.

-Patrons of the 1740s included Charles Spencer, 3rd Duke of Marlborough; John Russell, 4th Duke of Bedford, who organised matches at Woburn Abbey; George Montagu-Dunk, 2nd Earl of Halifax, in Northamptonshire; John Montagu, 4th Earl of Sandwich, in Huntingdonshire; Richard Grenville, in Buckinghamshire; and Lord Montfort, who led a combined London, Middlesex and Surrey XI in 1743.
-In a 1742 letter to Mr Richard West, the poet Thomas Gray (1716–1771) said: "There is my Lords *** and ***, they are Statesmen; Do not you remember them dirty boys playing at cricket"?
-The two "noble lords" are believed to have been Bedford and Sandwich.
+Patrons of the 1740s included Charles Spencer, 3rd Duke of Marlborough; John Russell, 4th Duke of Bedford, who organised matches at Woburn Abbey; George Montagu-Dunk, 2nd Earl of Halifax, in Northamptonshire; John Montagu, 4th Earl of Sandwich, in Huntingdonshire; Richard Grenville, in Buckinghamshire; and Lord Montfort, who led a combined London, Middlesex, and Surrey team in 1743.
+In a 1742 letter to Mr Richard West, the poet Thomas Gray said: "There is my Lords *** and ***, they are Statesmen; Do not you remember them dirty boys playing at cricket"?
+The cricket historian F. S. Ashley-Cooper believed the two "noble lords" to have been Bedford and Sandwich.

 Following William Bedle in the first quarter of the century, an outstanding player of the 1720s and 1730s was Thomas Waymark.
 He was a groom employed by Richmond, and was perhaps the first great all-rounder.
-Other players named in the 1730s include "the famous" Tim Coleman; Cook, of Brentford Cricket Club, described as "one of the best bowlers in England"; Ellis, of London, who was their "best bowler"; and John Bowra, of Bromley Cricket Club, known as the "Kentish Shepherd" and believed to be the father of William Bowra.
+Other players named in the 1730s include "the famous" Tim Coleman; Cook, of Brentford Cricket Club, described as "one of the best bowlers in England"; Ellis, of London, who was their "best bowler"; and John Bowra, of Bromley Cricket Club, known as the "Kentish Shepherd".
+Researcher G. B. Buckley believed him to be the father of William Bowra.

 Wider coverage in the 1740s, especially the two 1744 scorecards, has meant a substantial increase in the number of known players from that decade.
 Foremost among them were Robert "Long Robin" Colchin of Bromley and Richard Newland of Slindon.
-Other highly rated players included Newland's brothers, John and Andrew.
+Other highly rated players included Newland's brothers, John and Adam.
 Brothers were a common feature of 1740s cricket.
 There were two London players called Bennett, known as "Little" and "Tall", who were probably brothers.
 Both were "reckoned as good a bat as Colchin".
 Two of Colchin's Bromley colleagues were John Bryant and his brother James.
 John and Joe Harris played for Addington Cricket Club and Surrey; John and Thomas Bell for Dartford and Kent.

 Other top players were Edward Aburrow Sr, known as "Cuddy", a notorious smuggler who was also an outstanding bowler for Slindon; Stephen Dingate, who was a barber by trade; Tom Faulkner, also well known as a prizefighter called "Long Tom"; and William Sawyer of Richmond.
 Players from Kent included John Cutbush of Maidstone; William Hodsoll of Dartford; and Val Romney of Sevenoaks.
 There was also John Frame, only 16 when his career began in 1749, who went on to become one of the first great fast bowlers.